The Latin cross symbolizes the Passion of Christ and the atonement, and is considered the universal symbol for Christianity.

 Read I Corinthians 1.18-25.
-According to this passage, what is the central message we are to preach?
+According to this passage, what is the central message Christians are to preach?
 What does the cross stand for?

 Think about Latin crosses that you own, including wall crosses, jewelry, paintings, and even decorations.
 Do any have particular sentimental attachment?